-Manage settings and features on your devices with Microsoft Intune policies
+Manage settings and features on your devices with Intune policies

 Microsoft Intune policies are groups of settings that control features on mobile devices and computers.
-You create policies by using templates that contain recommended or custom settings, and then you deploy them to device or user groups.
+You create policies by using templates that include recommended or custom settings.
+Then, you deploy them to device or user groups.

 Types of policies